DavidLievrouw/OwinRequestScopeContext/README.md

     public void InitializeLocalStorageManagerForRequest() {
       var requestScopeContext = OwinRequestScopeContext.Current;

-      // Add item to the request scope context, that will be disposed when the requests completes var localStorageManager_ToDispose = new LocalStorageManager();
+      // Add item to the request scope context, that will be disposed when the request completes var localStorageManager_ToDispose = new LocalStorageManager();
       requestScopeContext.Items.Add("LocalStorageManager_ToDispose", localStorageManager_ToDispose, true);

-      // Add item to the request scope context, that will not be disposed when the requests completes var globalStorageManager_NotToBeDisposed = new GlobalStorageManager();
+      // Add item to the request scope context, that will not be disposed when the request completes var globalStorageManager_NotToBeDisposed = new GlobalStorageManager();
       requestScopeContext.Items.Add("GlobalStorageManager_NotToBeDisposed", globalStorageManager_NotToBeDisposed, false);